 - Click Settings > Advanced > SSL

-- Security Preference: Select Secure (Preferred)
+- Set Security Preference to Secure (Preferred)

-- SSL: Make sure ON is selected
+- Make sure SSL is set to ON

 - Save your changes

-Done.
-That activates the SSL certificate provided by Let’s Encrypt.
+This activates the SSL certificate provided by Let's Encrypt.

 Step 2: Wait for Activation

-SSL certificates on Squarespace usually activate within a few minutes-but in some cases, it can take up to 72 hours (especially if your domain was just connected).
+SSL certificates on Squarespace usually activate within a few minutes - but in some cases, it can take up to 72 hours (especially if your domain was just connected).

 In the meantime: